Rainblock: Faster Transaction Processing in Public Blockchains: Evaluation

 \subsection{Impact of cache size}

-Next, we evaluate the performance of the distributed version of the \dsm when the cache size is changed.
+Next, we evaluate the performance of the distributed version of the \dsm when the cache size (retention level of the top layer) is changed.
 Pruning the cache reduces memory consumption but results in larger witnesses being transmitted, and more transactions being aborted due to insufficient witness caching.
 We evaluate these effects.

 \vheading{Memory consumption}.
 We evaluate the reduction in the application memory utilized, from pruning the \dsm cache, across varying cache sizes $r$.
 Figure~\ref{fig:tuning} (a) shows that lower $r$ will result in higher memory savings, with a tree of depth five consuming only 40\% of the memory consumed by the full tree.
 However, this means that either 1) \dsm shards will have to provide larger witnesses or 2) the application will experience a higher abort rate due to insufficient witness caching.